CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Also Read

 Ans: Meristematic tissue (e.g., shoot apical meristem) is most appropriate for the production of virus-free plants since it is generally free from viral infections.
-This is due to the fact that viruses find it difficult to reach actively dividing cells in the meristem.
+This is because viruses find it difficult to reach actively dividing cells in the meristem.

 Ques 2: What is the major advantage of producing plants by micropropagation?